New page experience ranking signals.5 minute read

 Google recently announced that starting in May 2021, it will use page experience signals as ranking factors.

-We’ve recently taken an in-depth look at what page experience signals are and how to optimise them, but what do the changes mean for website rankings?
+We’ve recently taken an in-depth look at what page experience signals are and how to optimise them, but what do the changes mean for website rankings and SEO?

 The biggest change is the inclusion of Core Web Vitals alongside the current page experience signals.

 Will the new page experience ranking signals impact your website?

 Yes.
 Google will be taking Core Web Vitals and all other page experience signals into account when ranking your website come May 2021.
 The fact that they’ve given us advanced notice of the changes speaks volumes as to how important it will be.